Reputable Companies Rejecting Facial Recognition Due to Racial Bias

 Facial recognition is the cutting-edge science that allows programs to recognize and match a scan of a person’s face to a databased photo of that same person’s face for the purposes of identification.
 Although the practical applications for such technology are vast, unfortunately, the technology still has significant problems, at least not as far as many large companies are concerned.

 As it exists at present, facial recognition technology has a racial bias problem.
-According to an MIT study, three facial recognition programs produced identification errors at a rate of 0.8% for men with light skin.
+According to a facial recognition race test by MIT, three facial recognition programs produced identification errors at a rate of 0.8% for men with light skin.
 However, the error rate increased to 20% to 34% for women with dark skin.

 Additionally, Amazon’s facial recognition program reportedly misidentified 28 members of Congress as people arrested for committing crimes.
 While only 20% of the congressional members were people of color, the group was still misidentified at a rate of 39%.

-Founder of facial recognition tech company Kairos, Brian Brackeen offers some potential explanations for the disproportionate errors in identifying people of color.
+Founder of facial recognition tech company Kairos, Brian Brackeen offers some potential explanations for the disproportionate errors and bias of facial recognition race tests in identifying people of color.
 He notes that the algorithms used by American facial recognition programs operate using programmed datasets of images.
 These imagines often reflect the creators of the programs, which in this case happen to be overwhelmingly white and predominately men.
 Brackeen points out that similar software created in Asian countries tend to have lower error rates when identifying Asian people.

 While there may be fixes to the technology down the road, many of the top tech companies are either extensively retooling or abandoning plans to provide facial recognition altogether.